IBM/data-prep-kit/data-processing-lib/doc/using_s3_transformers.md

 *Note*, that once the data is copied, Minio is storing it on the local file system, so you do not need to copy it again after cluster restart

+## Creating access and secret key for Minio access

 The last thing is to add Minio access and secret keys for accessing it.
 The following command:

 ```shell